 This is the minimum level of insurance required by law and often the cheapest option available.
 It covers you for:

 If your bike is damaged you’ll have to pay for any necessary repairs or replacement out of your own pocket.

 This level of insurance offers some additional protection to the policy above and will cover you if your bike is stolen or damaged by or by fire.

 As the name suggests, this is the most complete level of protection.
 In addition to the policies above, you’ll be covered for any damage to your bike, including if you are involved in an incident that’s your fault.

-With our comparison site you can see at glance what premiums the various insurers are charging, but you’ll also be able to check what discounts or special deals they’re offering to new or existing policy holders.
-These may include zero-claims discount, reduced premium for low-mileage riders, multi-rider deals, and special rates for riders aged 35 and over.
+With our comparison site you can see prices at a glance, but you’ll also be able to check what discounts or special deals they’re offering to new customers.
+These may include discounts for making zero-claims, reduced premium for low-mileage riders, multi-rider deals, and special rates for riders aged 35 and over.

 Every day we save riders time and money by searching for the best motorcycle insurance deals out there.
-Get started straight away, and you could have your new policy confirmed in next to no time.
+Get a quote today and see how much you can save.

 Scoot Scoot is a trading name under licence of ICE Internet Comparison Experts Limited who are an appointed representative of Vast Visibility Limited who are authorised and regulated by the Financial Conduct Authority under firm reference number 566973.